 Frequently Asked Questions

-How can my family or friends get in the ESL Program at CSI?
+How can my family or friends get in the Programs at CSI?

 How many hours per week do I have to be at school to maintain F-1 Student Visa?

-According to USCIS regulations, international students must be at school for at least 18 hours a week.
+According to USCIS regulations, international students must enroll at least 18 hours of classes a week.

 When will I get my placement test?